Home - 30 Minute Recipes - Crispy Bone-In Chicken Thighs (3 Ingredients)

 Karen Tedesco

 This 25-minute, three-ingredient recipe for skin-on, bone-in chicken thighs is a game changer.
-They come out of the oven with perfectly crispy skin, juicy meat, and lots of flavor in every bite.
-Follow a few basic steps for preparing this mouth-watering chicken thigh recipe that will have everyone asking for seconds!
+They come out of the oven with crispy skin, juicy meat, and lots of flavor in every bite.
+Follow a few basic steps for preparing this mouth-watering chicken thigh recipe that will have everyone asking for seconds.

 Print